julienco03/gymbuddies-flutter/README.md

 ### Settings Page

-- Functionality: Provides options to customize the app settings, including theme, notifications, and other preferences.
+- Functionality: Provides options to customize the app settings, including theme and other preferences.

 ### Profile Page

-- Functionality: Users can view and edit their profile information, track their fitness progress, and manage their account details.
+- Functionality: Users can view and edit their profile information, and manage their account details.

 ### Login and Register Pages